Roman Beck (IT University of Copenhagen)

 Omri Ross (University of Copenhagen)

 Omri Ross is an Assistant Professor at the University of Copenhagen and works mainly with blockchain technology and financial engineering.
-He has obtain a PhD Degree from the University of Cambridge and holds over 15 years experience across different positions at leading financial and technology companies (including Barclays Capital and Microsoft) as well as consulting, setting up and board positions in several disruptive technology ventures.
+He has obtained a PhD Degree from the University of Cambridge and holds over 15 years experience across different positions at leading financial and technology companies (including Barclays Capital and Microsoft) as well as consulting, setting up and board positions in several disruptive technology ventures.

 Further information: http://diku.dk/english/staff/?pure=en/persons/295505